G.rev: History

-Following the formation of Gulti, another small developer formed by veterans of the shooter genre, G.rev proposed a collaborative effort, as Gulti didn't have the capital needed for a full-scale shooter of their own.
+Following the formation of Gulti, another small developer formed by veterans of the shooter genre, G.rev proposed a collaborative effort, as Gulti did not have the capital needed for a full-scale shooter of their own.
 The two companies created Mamoru-kun wa Norowarete Shimatta, an overhead-view, multi-directional shooter with a Japanese fantasy theme, initially released on the NAOMI.
 The title was ported to Xbox 360 and a widescreen version made it to PlayStation 3 much later.

 The company's next title was Senko no Ronde DUO: Dis-United Order, a sequel to their earlier crossover title.
 This time, G.rev chose to develop for the more powerful Taito X2 hardware, allowing the graphical quality of the arcade version to match the later Xbox 360 port.
 Unlike its predecessor, the title was not released outside Japan.

 G.rev continued to develop on the Taito X2 hardware, releasing Strania: The Stella Machina, a vertically scrolling shooter that allows players to arm two different selectable/upgradable weapons at once.
 For the first time, G.rev decided to forgo a retail release, instead releasing an Xbox Live Arcade title, and promising some of the usual bonus features like an alternate course as future downloadable content.
 The home version was released simultaneously across all regions, giving Western gamers their first G.rev title since Wartech.
+They would later update the game as Strania EX for arcades on exA-Arcadia released in September 2020 to have both the Strania and Vower sides playable from the beginning, added the arranged soundtrack and a new Hell mode.